 Sociology is the systematic and scientific study of society and its constituent parts (including the family, the education system, the workplace, mass media and its various religious, political and legal institutions).
 It focuses on how society operates and how individuals and groups act and interact within it.
 You will also examine society’s key institutions and the ways in which they affect and are affected by different groups of people.

-Standard entry requirements, plus grade 5 in GCSE English Language and GCSE Maths.
+Standard entry requirements, plus grade 5 in GCSE English Language and 4 in GCSE Maths.

 £30 for textbooks.

 This programme is designed to support students with the potential of achieving high grades at A Level and Vocational Diploma and helps to prepare them for Oxford, Cambridge and the Russell Group Universities.

 This programme targets students who have a high potential to excel in their sport, either by competing on the international stage or securing a professional contract.